 Nona Faustine’s photography is powerful.
 Especially her 2014 series of photographs called “White Shoes.”
 The title refers to the United State’s roots in white patriarchy, and the theme of this series specifically questions the history of the black body and identity and gender politics.

-Faustine began photographing herself standing naked (with the exception of white heels and shackles on her wrists) on a wooden box at the places significant to New York’s 250 years of slavery.
-For example, the piece From her Body Came Their Greatest Wealth, was taken in the middle of Wall Street, between Water and Pearl Streets.
-Today this location is the heart and sole of the financial market where stocks are traded daily; however until 1762, this exact location was the site of New York City’s first market where participants of the slave trade bought and sold human beings.
+Faustine began photographing herself standing naked (with the exception of white heels and shackles on her wrists) at places that were significant to New York City’s past involvement in the slave trade.
+For example, the piece From her Body Came Their Greatest Wealth, is situated in the middle of Wall Street, between Water and Pearl Streets.
+Today this location is the heart and soul of the financial market where stocks are traded daily; however until 1762, this exact location was the site of New York City’s first market where participants of the slave trade bought and sold human beings.
 It wasn’t until very recently that this site was given a historical marker identifying its awful past.
 Most New Yorkers are unbeknownst to the fact that many of the most powerful establishments (like the Tweed Courthouse, which was built over a burial ground for slaves) they walk past daily were once significant of the city’s racist history.

 Faustine reflects about the African Burial Ground, “I continue to be mystified, in awe and saddened by this site that spans 6.6 acres, estimates of 15,000-20,000 bodies.
 The City of New York covered it with 25ft of landfill and built on top of it, interrupting the final resting place of enslaved men, women, and children to lay down the infrastructure of the city: electrical lines, water pipes, the subway, foundations of buildings among them City Hall, Tweed Court House and many Federal Building, yet there they lie every time we walk or drive over the streets of Lower Manhattan human beings.”